ideasonpurpose/basic-wordpress-vagrant/README.md

 An easy to use, fast to spin up WordPress [Vagrant][] environment modeled after managed WordPress hosting platforms like WP Engine and Flywheel.

+## Advantages
+From a "cold boot" your WordPress Vagrant environment should be ready to go in about a minute, if not faster.
+Other WordPress Vagrant projects take much, much longer.

 > ## :bug:  *Vagrant 1.8.5 is broken.
 Use Vagrant 1.8.4* :bug:
 >